Niohori/Niohori/README.md

 - 👋 Hi, I’m @Niohori
 - 👀 I’m interested in phyiscs, mathematics
-- 🌱 especially, general relativity and blacks holes
+- 🌱 especially, general relativity and blacks holesd
-- 💞️ I’m looking to collaborate on a solution manual for the exercises in "Tensor Calculus" by J.L Synge & A.schild
 - 📫 How to reach me ...

 <!---